vtexdocs/dev-portal-content/docs/vtex-io/Getting-Started/back-end-development-guides/using-node-clients.md

    > For more information on how to set up routes, refer to the [Routes](https://developers.vtex.com/docs/guides/service-path-patterns) guide.

-5. Now in your app's handlers and middlewares, use the `clients` object from the `ctx` to access your custom Client.
-Check the following example where we acess the custom `github` Client in the `authorize` function.
+5. Now, in your app's handlers and middlewares, use the `clients` object from the `ctx` to access your custom Client.
+Check the following example where we access the custom `github` Client in the `authorize` function.

    ```ts
    export const authorize = async (ctx: Context) {